ManuelaKenna/readmegen/examples/README.md

 ## Description
 A project about whales
 ## Usage
-to teach people about whales
+To inform the public about Whales!
 ## Installation
 Clone this repo and run NPM install
 ## Test